hagarmorad/GeneralPipelinesNew/README.md

 `makeblastdb -in fasta/file -parse_seqids -title "Viral" -dbtype nucl`

 #### --CMV (optional)
-run CMV resistance mutations analysis in addition to the regular pipeline . \
+Run CMV resistance mutations analysis in addition to the regular pipeline . \
 This part was developed for human Herpes virus 5 reference - NC_006273.2. \
 The output "cmv_resistance.txt" is a report containing the resistance mutations of each sample if exist. \
  `python3 main.py  -r path/to/NC_006273.2.fa -i path/to/fastq/location --CMV `

 ## Main Steps:

 ### General pipeline: